Ventures West 6

 Series A in 2007

-6N Silicon, Inc. is a manufacturer of solar grade silicon and polysilicon, primarily serving the photovoltaic industry in North America, Europe, and Asia.
-Founded in 2006 and based in Vaughan, Canada, the company has developed an innovative low-temperature purification process that utilizes aluminum as a metal solvent to convert metallurgical grade silicon into high-purity solar grade silicon.
-This process enhances the production of solar cells, contributing to advancements in solar technology.
-As of 2010, 6N Silicon operates as a wholly owned subsidiary of CaliSolar, Inc.
+6N Silicon, Inc. is a manufacturer of solar grade silicon and polysilicon, primarily serving the solar cell production industry across North America, Europe, and Asia.
+Founded in 2006 and based in Vaughan, Canada, the company has developed an innovative low-temperature process that utilizes aluminum as a metal solvent to purify metallurgical grade silicon into high purity solar grade silicon.
+This unique purification method enhances the efficiency and quality of silicon for the photovoltaic sector.
+6N Silicon operates as a wholly owned subsidiary of CaliSolar, Inc., focusing on advancing sustainable energy solutions through its specialized silicon production processes.

 Aquinox Pharmaceuticals